4 Ways to Survive The Holiday Season

 Getting in good home cooked meals and enough sleep is so much harder this time of year.
 Plan your meals in advance, and get groceries for the whole week.
 Then cook up a few big meals, making enough for leftovers, and keep them in the fridge for when you’re hungry with not enough time to cook.

 Planning works for sleep, too.
 Set a bedtime, and stick to it!
 Creating a bedtime routine that you do every night is one way to remind your body that it’s time for bed, even if you’re going to bed at different times every night.

 4. Take Care of You

 You can’t take care of others if you don’t take care of yourself.
-Take a bath, get an acupuncture treatment, or curl up with a cup of tea and a good book.
+Take a bath, get an acupuncture treatment or massage, or curl up with a cup of tea and a good book.
 It may seem like you don’t have time for that right now – but if you don’t do it now, your body will force you to slow down by making you sick.